-Webinar Series: Making Conservation Happen
+First Friday Webinar Series: Making Conservation Happen

-Sign up here to get information on upcoming webinars.
+Click here to register for upcoming webinars.

 Held on the first Friday of each month during the lunch /brunch hour (1pm east coast/10am west coast), these webinars are a great opportunity to host a professional development session with your team.
 Most are 30-45 minutes.

 Let us know if you have suggestions for upcoming webinars.

 Most recent webinar:

 Webinar #29/ February 5: A Promising Framework and Roadmap for Audience Conservation Engagement